kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Some information is extracted from the FITS header directly.
 Other information is extracted from attributes of a :class:`wcs.Projection` object defined in module :mod:`wcs`.
-Method :meth:`maputils.FITSimage.str_axisinfo` gets its information from the parsed header.
-It provides information about things like the sky system and the spectral system as strings so the method is only suitable to display verbose information in terminals etc.
+Method :meth:`maputils.FITSimage.str_axisinfo` gets its information from a header and its associated Projection object.
+It provides information about things like the sky system and the spectral system, as strings, so the method is suitable to get verbose information for display on terminals and in gui's.

 Next we show a simple script which prints meta information of the FITS file *ngc6946.fits*: